jimCresswell/e2e-web-test-framework-js-demo/README.md

 ### Improvements

   * Abstract shared page object members and methods to a generic `PageObject` class.
+  * Implement a workaround for `@pending` tags on example groups in features (see the `@cleanSlate` tag code in wdio.conf.js for an example) and create a PR to add the functionality to CucumberJS.
   * Explicitly handle behaviour differences for narrow and wide viewports (e.g. the considerable differences in navigation section behaviour).
   * Add other example `@pending` user and mortgage types to the feature with notes on how to implement them.